ZhuSijia0711/tp/docs/team/john-nng.md

 #### Enhancements to Current Features
 - Enchanced the UI ouput for timetables and timetable comparison commands.
 Making these outputs more readable.
 - Updated the help message UI output.
 To reflect the complete set of commands and their usages in a clean format.
+[PR Here](https://github.com/AY2324S2-CS2113-T13-2/tp/commit/b5974cdf35554456984cd02415fbd7d87facab7a)

 #### Documentation
 - Updated Documentation for all commands in User Guide and formatted them in a easy to read manner.
 Bulk of work done during these PR's ([1](https://github.com/AY2324S2-CS2113-T13-2/tp/blob/9dbe139124adfecf78f4c94d8f662b283788a8fa/docs/UserGuide.md), [2](https://github.com/AY2324S2-CS2113-T13-2/tp/blob/65c01a9d7d4875eedc494afa923108eec9e48055/docs/UserGuide.md), [3](https://github.com/AY2324S2-CS2113-T13-2/tp/blob/47db8ea97ed3da106a83d75a7ae90152a5e80200/docs/UserGuide.md))